-If, after reading the pros and cons below, you decide not to buy a baby crib, check out the Best Buy cot beds we've found in our rigorous lab testing.
+If, after reading the pros and cons below, you decide not to buy a baby crib, check out the how to buy the best cot bed advice guide instead.
 The main advantage of cot beds is that they last such a long time - they can be used as a cot from birth and as a junior bed as your child gets older.

 Choosing a baby crib

 - A crib's rocking motion can help some young babies to sleep.

 - Can be used for longer than a Moses basket.

 - Smaller than a cot, so more compact for placing in small bedrooms.